What exactly does mixture control do?

 Example 1

 Consider an aircraft climbing from sea level to 8000 ft with full open-throttle.
 The air density at 8000 ft is about 25% smaller than at sea level.
-Not accounting for temperature changes, the manifold temperature will drop by approximately 25%.
-From equation (7), assuming you leave the mixture setting unchanged (K remaining unchanged), we can see that the mixture will become richer by 15% (which comes from \sqrt{\frac{1}{0.75}}).
+Not accounting for temperature changes, the manifold pressure will drop by approximately 25%.
+From equation (7), assuming you leave the mixture setting unchanged (K remaining unchanged), we can see that the mixture will become richer by 15% (not 25%).
+This comes from \sqrt{\frac{1}{0.75}}.
 We can restore the mixture by making the orifice smaller (which would make K smaller).
 This is exactly what the mixture knob does.

 Example 2

 Next, lets look at a change in throttle setting at the same altitude.
 An ideal example of this is taxiing vs takeoff.
 Looking at equation (7), we might be tempted to conclude that throttle setting has no relationship to the mixture setting.
 But the important point to remember is that air density \rho_a is related to manifold pressure. \rho_a will be equal to ambient density only when the throttle is wide open.
 With the throttle at a low setting, the intake manifold pressure will be low, leading to a lower air density value \rho_a.
 For example, taxiiing at 10″ of manifold pressure is equivalent to flying with a wide open throttle at 28,000 ft.
 Following the same argument as before, this would lead to a richer mixture.
-For example, if the mixture is set correctly for takeoff power at sea level manifold pressure, during taxiing at 10″ of manifold pressure, the mixture will be richer by 70% (which comes from \sqrt{\frac{29}{10}}).
+For example, if the mixture is set to full rich, while taxiing at 10″ of manifold pressure, the mixture will be richer by 72% (which comes from \sqrt{\frac{29.92}{10}}).

 Assumptions